Blue checking accounts icon

 Check the car's history

 You can discover vital information about the car, including whether the odometer has been rolled back or if it has a salvage title when checking the car's history.
 There are multiple companies that offer this service (AutoCheck and CARFAX are two reputable options).
 Free options include the National Motor Vehicle Title Information System and VINCheck® Lookup.
 It might also be a good idea to investigate the fuel-economy data of the car.
 Each year, the US Department of Energy (DOE) and US Environmental Protection Agency (EPA) collaborate to put out a fuel economy guide to help consumers make informed decisions when purchasing a vehicle.
-Visit this website to see the 2024 Fuel Economy Guide as well as detailed fuel-economy data for new and used vehicles dating all the way back to 1984.
+Visit this website to see this year's Fuel Economy Guide as well as detailed fuel-economy data for new and used vehicles dating all the way back to 1984.

 Match the seller's driver's license with the title